jjhny2a/LFTP4WIN-CORE/README.md

 [Comments](#comments)

-</p></details>

 ## Introduction

-<details><summary>Click to expand or close</summary><p>

 [Return to the Contents menu](#contents)

-`LFTP4WIN-CORE` is a solution to the problem of `lftp` in an easy and user friendly way on Windows.
+`LFTP4WIN-CORE` is a solution to the problem of using `lftp` in an easy and user friendly way on Windows whilst achieving maximum performance.
 This is achieved using WinSCP, ConEmu, Cygwin and bash/Windows scripting.
-This is template deployed by the [LFTP4WIN installer](https://github.com/userdocs/LFTP4WIN), applied to a specially configured Cygwin portable installation.
+This is template deployed by the [LFTP4WIN installer and applied over a specially configured Cygwin portable installation.
+It can be installed and run and non admin user.

 To help understand the project here is a basic diagram of the work flow and how the components interact.

 ![diagram](help/docs/readme-images/diagram.jpg)

-The core of the solution is built around a Cygwin base installation including `bsdtar`, `openssh`, `openssl`, `lftp`, `curl`, `ssh-pageant`, `mtr`,  `iperf3` and `unrar`.

-The self contained environment for these binaries is managed using the ConEmu terminal to provide an interface to Cygwin and custom bash scripts.
-The ConEmu bash environment is similar to a standard Linux one in terms of directory structure and expected file locations.

-The bash scripts interpret WinSCP session variables that it can pass through it's custom commands and translate them into bash shell variables for use with bash scripting.
+A special set of bash scripted functions are used to translate WinSCP session variables into bash variables that can then be passed to our Cygwin applications via our bash shell.
+By combining WinSCP extension features with bash scripting we are able to create a basic gui experience for using lftp on Windows as well as interface with other applications like openssh.

 When all the parts are combined the solution becomes a powerful administrative toolbox for managing remote servers and providing access to Linux tools locally while being 100% portable and self contained.